LecarreGavini/rc-robot/README.md

 - Prerequisite: ruby
 - Run the application by entering `ruby rc-robot.rb`
+- Run the test by entering `ruby rc-robot-test.rb`
 - Start by using the `PLACE` command, `PLACE X,Y FACE`
   - example: `PLACE 0,0 NORTH`
   - X,Y are numbers from 0 to 4 only